Eddie Anderson (American football coach): Later life, death, and honors

 Anderson returned to Holy Cross, where he coached 15 more years from 1950 to 1964.
 He posted a record of 82–60–4 in his second stay at Holy Cross.
 For his career, he coached 39 seasons at four schools and compiled a record of 201–128–15.
 He was the fourth coach in college football history to reach 200 wins.

 After resigning at Holy Cross in 1964, Anderson was named the chief of outpatient services at the Veterans Administration Medical Center in Rutland, Massachusetts.
 He also served a school for mentally ill children.
-Anderson later moved to Clearwater, Florida before passing away of a heart attack in 1974.
+Anderson later moved to Clearwater, Florida before dying of a heart attack in 1974.

 Anderson was inducted into the Iowa Sports Hall of Fame in 1962 and the College Football Hall of Fame in 1971.
 Anderson gave the acceptance speech for that year's class at the College Football Hall of Fame.
 He summarized his coaching philosophy when he said, "The victory most savored and cherished is the one that didn't come about by beating the rules, but by playing within them, where defeat is only a condition of the moment."

 In 1999, Sports Illustrated selected Eddie Anderson as the 45th greatest sports figure in the history of the state of Iowa.